An air fryer is all you need to get the crispiest potato wedges cooked from frozen. These wedges make the perfect side dish or appetizer!

 Jump to:

 We love our air fryer because it makes the perfect Air Fryer Toast, homemade Air Fryer Potato Wedges, and Air Fryer Hard-boiled Eggs, just to mention a few.
-These potato wedges from frozen are also equally as easy to make and will soon become one of our favorite things to make using your air fryer!
+These potato wedges from frozen are also one of our favorite things to make using your air fryer!

 ingredients